The Last Temptation of Homer: Production

-American actress Michelle Pfeiffer provided the voice of Mindy Simmons in the episode.
-All the writers showed up at the recording studio in West Los Angeles to see her record her lines.
+Michelle Pfeiffer voiced Mindy Simmons.
+All the writers showed up at the recording studio in West Los Angeles, Los Angeles, California to see her record her lines.
 When Pfeiffer entered the room with her daughter, Pfeiffer was "mobbed" by the energy of the writers and directors, who were excited to see her.
 Mirkin, who directed Pfeiffer in the studio, was nervous because he thought she was a beautiful woman who was on a "completely different level" than the other actors and actresses he had directed on the show.
 Pfeiffer was also nervous because she had never voiced an animated character.
 Mirkin told her: "You're gonna love this more than anything you have ever done because it's calm and pleasant, and we have so much time to play and experiment."
 This helped her calm down and by the end of the session, she was "really relaxed" and they had a "fantastic" time.

 Silverman told Pfeiffer to not sound too flirty, and that she should just act herself.
-In one scene in the episode, Mindy drools as she eats doughnuts, much like Homer does.
+In one scene, Mindy drools as she eats doughnuts, much like Homer.
 To get the right drool sound, Pfeiffer put broccoli and water in her mouth.
 Mirkin said he did not have to give much direction during the recording of Homer and Mindy's final scene together, in which Mindy tells Homer how she feels about him.
 Pfeiffer "hit it really well" and they did it several times to get it "more and more real".
 Mirkin also thought that Pfeiffer completely understood the part and played it perfectly.
 He described her as "one of those actresses that you don't even have to see to know they're great, instead you can hear from her voice what a brilliant actress she is."
 Dan Castellaneta was also praised by Mirkin for his performance as Homer.
 Castellaneta struggled to be "sweet" and "moving" in his performance.

 When Homer calls a marriage counseling hotline in the episode, he accidentally knocks himself unconscious in the phone booth.
 In a dream, he is approached by his guardian angel.
-The angel initially takes the form of Isaac Newton, but since Homer has no idea who that is, instead takes the form of Colonel Klink, then shows Homer what his life would be like without Marge (in the style of It's A Wonderful Life).
-Colonel Klink is a character on the American television series Hogan's Heroes.
-Klink's actor in Hogan's Heroes, Werner Klemperer, provided the voice of Klink in this episode.
+He initially takes the form of Isaac Newton, but since Homer has no idea who that is, he instead takes the form of Colonel Klink, and shows Homer what his life would be like without Marge (à la It's a Wonderful Life).
+Klink is a character on Hogan's Heroes and Klink's actor, Werner Klemperer, voiced Klink in this episode.
 Mirkin said Klemperer was a "fantastic sport" to do the character.
 Since Hogan's Heroes had gone off the air in 1971, he had forgotten how to play Klink.
 Mirkin therefore had to do an impression of Klink that Klemperer could imitate to get it right.
 This cameo was Klemperer's last credited role before his death in 2000.